VMDAS and VPSA Board Members

 Member at Large: Dr. Debra Miller

-Past President: Dr. Eric Yoshida
+Past President: Dr. Alison Harris

 There are up to two additional positions on the board of the Vancouver Physician Staff Association.